BenHarries/prog-p5.js-assignment/README.md

   - A canvas of width and height 500
   - An optional graphic/texture of the same dimension
   - A first 'Planet object 'planet'' which has parameters of colour: "red", radius: 40, speed: 0.002
-- `draw`: is a method that performs all the displaying of the solar sytem as well as the 'noise' that is on top of the canvas (it may take the _parameter_ `g` in which case it draws onto the graphic/texture#### called `g` instead of the canvas).
+- `draw`: is a method that performs all the displaying of the solar system as well as the 'noise' that is on top of the canvas (it may take the _parameter_ `g` in which case it draws onto the graphic/texture called `g` instead of the canvas).
 This `draw` is called by the `function draw` in main.js so that when draw is constantly rendering my draw in the class solar is always being called.

 - `printTrace`: Takes no arguments and creates the 'orbit ring'